Written byHenrique Vieira

 It only requires minimal knowledge and capability to boot your Mac to macOS Recovery Mode and run a command line.

 After securing the files, you can read the solutions below to make your Mac boot.

 Files are recoverable from an unbootable Mac.
-Spread the words now.
+Spread the word now.